- It seems that some users get blank pages when trying to print webpages from Internet Explorer.

-Thousands of Windows 7 and Windows 10 users report that they can’t print pages from Internet Explorer after installing the June Patch Tuesday Updates.
-More specifically, the printed page are blank.
+Thousands of users reported that they can’t print pages from Internet Explorer after installing certain Windows updates.
+More specifically, the printed pages come out blank.

 Here’s how one user describes this issue on Microsoft’s forum:

 Several of our users got security update KB4022719 last night and are now getting blank pages when printing from our Electronic Medical Records application which relies on Internet Explorer’s printing functionality.
 The users who did not get this update are not having this problem.
 Uninstalling the update fixes the problem.
 I just want to spread the word that this is happening since I can’t find any other way to inform Microsoft.